syncfusion-content/windowsforms-docs/WindowsForms/Radial-Gauge/Digital-Gauge.md

  **Steps to customize the theme in design time**

- **Step 1:**  Need to add DigitalGauge control to Form Designer.
+ Step 1.
+Need to add DigitalGauge control to Form Designer.

 ![Digital Gauge in designer](Digital-Gauge_images/Digital-Gauge_img17.png)

- **Step 2:** Set the VisualStyle as Custom.
+ Step 2.
+Set the VisualStyle as Custom.

 ![Customized Digital Gauge with smart tag](Digital-Gauge_images/Digital-Gauge_img18.png)

- **Step 3:** Need to add necessary Theme combination in ThemeBrush collection and it will update the Color customization details in DigitalGauge control.
+ Step 3.
+Need to add necessary Theme combination in ThemeBrush collection and it will update the Color customization details in DigitalGauge control.

 ![Customized Digital Gauge in designer](Digital-Gauge_images/Digital-Gauge_img19.png)